FlowFuse/website/src/node-red/getting-started/programming/debugging-flows.md

 ---
+eleventyNavigation:
+  key: Debugging
+  parent: Programming
+meta:
   title: How to Debug Node-RED Flows Using Debugger
-subtitle: Learn Advanced Debugging Techniques for Node-RED
   description:  Debug Node-RED flows using the Debugger.
 Learn to set breakpoints, step through execution, and inspect messages for efficient troubleshooting.
-date: 2024-09-27
-authors: ["sumit-shinde"]
-image:
-tags:
- - post
- - nodered
- - node-red-debugger
- - node red debug
- - nodered debug
- - node-red debug
- - how to debug nodered flows
- - how to debug node-red flows
+  keywords: node-red-debugger, node red debug, nodered debug, node-red debug, how to debug nodered flows, how to debug node-red flows
 ---

+# {{meta.title}}

 When it comes to debugging application flows in Node-RED, the tool most Node-RED developers often reach for is the [Debug](/node-red/core-nodes/debug/) node.
 It provides a simple way to output message payloads or other data to the debug sidebar, helping you gain insights into how your flow is working.
 But what if you needed more control and visibility over the flow’s execution?
 What if you wanted to step through each node in detail, inspect variables, or pause the flow at specific points to understand what’s happening?

 <!--more-->

 In these cases, using the **Node-RED Debugger** becomes invaluable.
 The debugger allows you to trace the execution of your flows interactively, set breakpoints, and gain deeper insights beyond what the Debug node offers.
-This guide will show you how to effectively use the Node-RED Debugger to pinpoint issues and fine-tune your applications.
+This Documentation will show you how to effectively use the Node-RED Debugger to pinpoint issues and fine-tune your applications.

 ## What is Debugging, and Why is it crucial in Node-RED Flows?